Church history can be a journey through doctrinal

 1985 - Nazarenes started work in Cyprus

-1986 - Entire Bible published in Haitian Creole language.
-Nazarenes entered Egypt and
+1986 - The entire Bible was published in Haitian Creole language.
+Nazarenes entered Egypt

-1987 - Second International Conference on Missionary Kids (MKs) held in Quito,
+1987 - Second International Conference on Missionary Kids (MKs) was held in Quito,

 1988 - Wycliffe Bible Translators completed their 300th New Testament translation

 (Cotabato Manobo language of the Philippines).
-Nazarenes started work in French Guiana,
+The Nazarenes started work in French Guiana,

 Senegal, and Uganda